 Enter the first 2 surfaces (surface 1 is a dummy surface) of the telescope in a new Code V file titled Microwave Telescope.
-Go to File->New.
-Choose blank lens.
+Go to File->New Lens.
+The new lens wizard will open.
+Click next, and choose blank lens.
 Use an EPD, (entrance pupil diameter), of 608 millimeters, and use a value of 0.1e8nm for the wavelength.
-Insert new surface with lens data manager, type->sphere, input data as in fig 1 and make a printout resembling Figure 1.
+Be sure the system units are set to inches.
+Use the lens data manager to edit the surface, type->sphere, input data as in fig 1 and make a printout resembling Figure 1.
 Label this Printout #1, (to be turned in).